guypritchard/conplaya/README.md

 # Conplaya 🎧

+> **Note:** This project's source code and documentation were produced with the assistance of OpenAI GPT tooling.

 Conplaya is a modern .NET 9 console audio player that keeps everything in one terminal window: Unicode album art, a live FFT-based graphic equalizer, timing HUD, and keyboard-driven playback controls (seek, pause, playlist navigation).

 > _Tip:_ Run the app in a VT-enabled console (Windows Terminal, VS Code terminal, etc.) to see the 24‑bit colour album art and Unicode bars in all their glory.